-Using the Wistia WordPress Plugin, you can add your embed codes and they will be protected.
-It won't take up any space in your WordPress admin dashboard, but instead works quietly in the background (as it should).
+With the Wistia WordPress Plugin installed, you can add your embed codes to posts and they will be protected by the mighty anti-mangler.
+It won't take up any space in your WordPress admin dashboard, but instead works quietly in the background as a silent guardian.

 Tips for Using WordPress

-- When inserting the embed codes, make sure you are in HTML editing mode, and leave a line open above and below the embed code.
-If you switch from HTML to Visual mode, it can add formatting tags around your oEmbed which may cause it to break.
+When inserting an oEmbed URL, make sure you are in HTML editing mode, and leave a line open above and below the URL.
+If you switch from HTML to Visual mode it can add formatting tags around your oEmbed URL, which may cause it to break.
 Be careful of that!

 If you want to center your video inside a